Donna J. Papa Softball Camps

 The Pilot Mountain, N.C., natives main duties will include travel planning, overseeing UNC's camps and clinics, organizing the Home Run Club (Carolina's main fundraiser) and equipment distribution.
 In addition, Mitchell will over see the Tar Heels' two new undergraduate managers.

 "It is a little different now being in grad school and in a new position," said Mitchell.
 "It is more behind the scenes now than the past three years.
-I am looking forward in helping our new managers getting oriented in how things work."
+I am looking forward to helping our new managers get oriented in how things work."

-In her new role, Mitchell is one of the longest tenured staff members at Carolina.
-The Tar Heels welcome two new assistant coaches into the program this season in Boo Gillette and Kirin Kumar.
+In her role, Mitchell is one of the longest tenured staff members at Carolina.

 The Pilot Mountain product enjoys working with Carolina softball and is excited to continue as she furthers her education.